 The vessel is being built entirely by voluntary labour and we estimate that we will need another three to five years to complete.
 Once finished visitors will be able to climb aboard and go for a short sail around the beautiful Eastern Cove and learn how these old sailing vessels were handled.

 Eucalyptus oil was Australia’s first true export overseas and one of Kangaroo Islands major industries.
-Emu Ridge is now the only remaining commercial eucalyptus oil distillery in South Australia, and is proud to have preserved a major part of Kangaroo Island’s heritage our history and produce a eucalyptus oil that is unique to the world.
+Emu Ridge is now the only remaining commercial eucalyptus oil distillery in South Australia and is proud to have preserved a major part of Kangaroo Island’s heritage and history, producing eucalyptus oil that is unique to the world.

-The award winning Emu Ridge site has an excellent retail outlet that offers an extensive range of local produce, art, craft and historical memorabilia.
-Emu Ridge manufacture and retail Eucalyptus oil and a large range of associated natural products.
+The award-winning Emu Ridge site has an excellent retail outlet that offers an extensive range of local produce, art, craft and historical memorabilia.
+Emu Ridge manufactures and retails Eucalyptus oil and a large range of associated natural products.

-They offer Guided and Self Guided Tours that take visitors through the distillery.
+They also offer guided and self-guided tours that take visitors through the distillery.

-Emu Ridge has a cafe area which offers meals, light snacks, coffee & drinks and is also the cellar door for the award winning Kangaroo Island Cider.
-We have an indoor and 2 large outdoor eating areas plus a picnic area that are also available for events.
+Emu Ridge has a cafe area that offers meals, light snacks, coffee and drinks.
+There is also the cellar door where you can try their award-winning Kangaroo Island Cider.
+They have indoor and two large outdoor eating areas, including a picnic area, which are also available for events.
 The dining area offers a fully licensed bar.

 This captivating history itinerary offers a deeper understanding of Kangaroo Island's rich past and cultural significance.
 Uncover the fascinating tales that shaped this remarkable destination.